Chidu3366/CTJGP_ckad/LAB 1 - kubeadm cluster.md

 ### Task 4: Joining a Cluster

-Run the kubeadm join command in worker nodes, that was previously noted from the master node in the previous task.
+Run the kubeadm join command in **worker nodes**, that was previously noted from the master node in the previous task.
 ```
 kubeadm join --token <your_token> --discovery-token-ca-cert- hash <your_discovery_token>
 ```